-PROVISION HOUSE BILL SENATE PLAN TAXATION OF CERTAIN OUTBOUND PAYMENTS 20% excise tax on payments by U.S. companies to related foreign parties, unless the foreign party elects to treat the payment as effectively connected income (ECI).
+PROVISION HOUSE BILL SENATE BILL TAXATION OF CERTAIN OUTBOUND PAYMENTS 20% excise tax on payments by U.S. companies to related foreign parties, unless the foreign party elects to treat the payment as effectively connected income (ECI).
 Payments to/from a partnership will be treated as received/made by its partners, and payments to/from a foreign corporation in connection with a U.S. trade or business will be treated received/made by a domestic corporation.
 If the foreign party elects to treat the payment as ECI, foreign profits associated with the payments would be subject to U.S. net income tax and potentially to Branch Profits Tax.
 Not applicable to interest paid, certain payments for services made at cost (i.e., without markup) and periodic payments subject to full withholding tax.
 Amounts subject to reduced withholding tax under a treaty may still be subject to the excise tax for the untaxed portion.
 Applies to International Financial Reporting Group's ("IFRG") when the average annual payments (for the last 3 years) from U.S. corporations to their foreign affiliates exceeds \$100 million.
 Ability to apply a foreign tax credit up to 80% of foreign taxes.
 U.S. corporations with gross receipts of at least \$500 million are subject to what amounts to an alternative minimum tax computed on "modified taxable income, which is computed by adding back so-called "base erosion payments."
 The term "base erosion payment" generally means any amount paid or accrued to a related foreign person that is deductible or includible in the basis of depreciable property.
 Special provisions are included to deal with situations where the payment is also subject to a U.S. withholding tax or is made to an expatriated entity.
 WORLDWIDE INTEREST EXPENSE CAP Under the provision, the deductible net interest expense of a U.S. corporation that is a member of an international financial reporting group would be limited to the extent the U.S. corporation's share of the group's global net interest expense exceeds 110 percent of the U.S. corporation's share of the group's global earnings before interest, taxes, depreciation, and amortization (EBITDA).
-Interest deductions are limited in the event that a U.S. company's debt exceeds 110% of what its debt would be if its debt-to-equity ratio were consistent with that of its worldwide group.
+Interest deductions are limited in the event that a U.S. company's debt exceeds what its debt would be if its debt-to-equity ratio were consistent with that of its worldwide group.
+Subjected companies would be allowed a ratio 130% greater than that of the worldwide group in 2018, reducing to 110% by 2022.